Living With Sleep Apnea: What You Can Expect

 Unfortunately, sleep apnea has long-term effects if not treated in time.
 Some of those long-term effects include a higher risk of depression, stroke, high blood pressure, heart disease, and diabetes.

-At Progressive Family and Cosmetic Dentistry, Dr. McCoy does not neglect screening for sleep apnea when patients express concerns or symptoms of a sleep disorder.
+At Progressive Dentistry, Sleep & Wellness., Dr. McCoy does not neglect screening for sleep apnea when patients express concerns or symptoms of a sleep disorder.
 Instead, each patient is evaluated and cared for in a comfortable environment.
 Bringing along your medical history can help ensure you get the right care when you need it.

 If you believe you may be experiencing sleep apnea symptoms call Dr. McCoy today!